DigitalNZ/supplejack/_posts/2014-05-01-dependancies.md

 **Description:** SOLR is used for full-text searching of records in supplejack.

-**Installation instructions:** Most of the installation of SOLR is already done for you when you bundle the Supplejack API application.
-The sunspot-solr gem comes with an older version of SOLR so it's just a matter of upgrading the version of SOLR that sunspot-solr is using.
-**Note:** You will have to upgrade SOLR after you have completed the installed process.
-You can find information on [how to do that here](https://github.com/sunspot/sunspot/wiki/Upgrading-sunspot_solr-Solr-Instance).
+**Installation instructions:** Solr is installed for you when running bundle install as it is included in the [sunspot_solr gem](https://github.com/outoftime/sunspot/tree/master/sunspot_solr).